Smithville Texas Veterans Memorial Park

 For up-to-date information about Park Progress and Events, visit the Veterans Memorial Park Facebook Page

 Veterans Memorial Park honors everyone who has worn a uniform with pride and dignity: anyone who is currently serving our great country, anyone who has served in the past during war or peace, and anyone who survived conflict or perished in it.
-In short, anyone from anywhere who has signed up for service in any of the military branches at any time can find a place in this Memorial.
-Anyone wishing to honor a family member, friend, mentor, or colleague who is serving or has served is welcome to add that person’s name to the plaques, the pavers, and the catalogue of heroes.
+In short, anyone from anywhere who was honorably discharged from service in any of the military branches at any time can find a place in this Memorial.
+Anyone wishing to honor a family member, friend, mentor, or colleague who has served is welcome to add that person’s name to the plaques, the pavers, and the catalogue of heroes.

 Smithville's Veterans Memorial Park Beginnings